demisto/content/Packs/SymantecDLP/Integrations/SymantecDLPV2/README.md

 4. Click **Test** to validate the URLs, token, and connection.

+## Fetch Incidents
+The integration fetches incidents ordered by the creation date of the incidents.
+Notice that due to creation time differences, some incidents may not be displayed in a sorted way.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.